smurfix/DaBroker/doc/messages.rst

     *   _o

         The object's type.
-Dictionaries don't get a type.
+Plain dictionaries don't get a type element.

     *   _oi

         The object's identifier.
-This is a sequence number which is not unique across encodings.
+This is a sequence number.
+It is not unique across encodings.

     *   _or

         This is another reference to an object.
-The value is that object's `_oi` number.
+The 'real' value is the object whose `_oi` element is that number.

     *   _o_*